LaNaScripts/arma-valkyrie/README.md

 Considering how *particular* Arma can be during those times that you don't quite have access to a supercomputer (it happens), it is my goal to provide players and server admins with a set of high-quality management tools that are easy to use and implement.

 ## Content
+The following provide a brief synopsis of features and possibilities the eventual modules will provide when fully-formed.

 ### [Optimized Maps](#)
 Explore an entirely new, feature-rich environment in the sands of Takistan.